SamuelSwartzberg/flashcardifying_text_temp/inf/data/data-types/types-and-languages.md

 Type checking is the enforcement of the constraints of types.
-A type checker is something that does type-checking Static/dynamic type checking is type checking pre or at compile time/at runtime.
+A type checker is something that does type-checking Static/dynamic/hybrid type checking is type checking pre or at compile time/at runtime/both.

+### any

+A primitive type check is a type check that tests for correspondence with a primitive⎵built-in⎵ type.

 ### static